Diversity and Inclusion in Mining

 How long will the course take?

-The entire course will run over four weeks.
-It is expected that participants will take about 20 hours to finish the entire course.
+The entire course will run over four-weeks.
+It is expected that participants will take about 16 hours to finish the entire course.
 This includes attendance at live webinars and completion of all learning activities.

 Must a participant complete and pass all modules in order to finish the course?

-Yes, it is a requirement for participants to complete all modules and pass all learning activities, including the final assessment.
-A professional certificate will be awarded upon successful completion.
+Yes, it is a requirement for participants to complete all modules and pass all learning activities, to receive a certificate of completion.

 How often will the courses be run?